Automattic/wp-calypso/test/e2e/docs/setup.md

 Environment Variables are values that are defined at the system level to serve as configuration for programs.

-For e2e tests, the following are required environment variables without which e2e tests will not run locally:
+For e2e tests, the following are required environment variables without which e2e tests will not run:

 ```
 export NODE_CONFIG_ENV=<name_of_decrypted_config_to_use>
 export CONFIG_KEY=<decryption_key_from_a8c_store>
 ```

-**Trial Engineers**: please contact a team member in your Slack chat for the decryption key.

 Additionally, see the list of other environment variables [here](environment_variables.md).